If you want to be really healthy, you need to get enough sleep.

 There can be a number of factors affecting our sleep – obesity for example often leads to sleep apnea.
 Suffering from ongoing pain can also keep us from dropping off.

 Dietary factors can also play a role.
 Too high an intake of stimulants (caffeine, sugar and nicotine) can interfere with the brain’s ability to relax.
-It can take between three and seven hours for your body to clear just 50 per cent of the caffeine you’ve consumed.
+The half life of caffeine is around 5-6 hours.
 This means caffeine consumption in the afternoon could easily interfere with sleep patterns.
 Switch to decaf, herbal teas or redbush tea.

-Alcohol does not actually help you sleep despite what you may think.
-Alcohol stimulates dopamine production, which is stimulatory.
-It can also disrupt blood sugar levels, resulting in nocturnal surges of cortisol and leading to night-time waking.
+Alcohol may help you relax and fall asleep in the short term, but it can disrupt sleep over the course of the night.
+It also keeps you from entering the deeper stages of sleep.
+Alcohol can also disrupt blood sugar levels, resulting in nocturnal surges of cortisol and leading to night-time waking.

 People often talk about sleep hygiene – this really refers to making conditions more conducive to quality sleep.
-So making sure the room is at the right temperature, keeping noise to a minimum and reduce your exposure to artificial light.
+So making sure the room is at the right temperature (keep it cool), keeping noise to a minimum and reduce your exposure to artificial light.
 This could be from alarm clocks, electrical devices, phones etc as they can suppress melatonin production.
-I often cover my alarm clock.
 Black out blinds are also very effective in keeping the room pitch black.
+Red glasses are useful for blocking out blue light.
+When the blue spectrum enters your eyes it shuts down melatonin, a hormone essential for sleep.

-Certain nutrients may be helpful but it’s important to address any underlying issues first.
+Certain nutrients can be helpful but it’s important to address any underlying issues first.

 Magnesium for example is a relaxing mineral and rapidly depleted when the body is stressed.
 Try a formula such as magnesium glycinate, citrate or malate which are easily absorbed.